tableau-mkt/sapi/modules/sapi_data/README.md

 ## Management

-The SAPI data structure pages holds most of the controls
+The Statistics API data structure pages holds most of the controls

     /admin/structure/sapi